cbartram/Nest/README.md

 ### Trusting the Root Charles SSL Certificate

-Charles generates its own certificates for sites, which it signs using a Charles Root Certificate, which is uniquely generated for your installation of Charles (as of v3.10).
+Charles generates its own certificates for sites, which it signs using a Charles Root Certificate.
+The root certificate is uniquely generated for your installation of Charles (as of v3.10).
 In order to avoid having to trust each website you visit individually you can simply trust the Charles Root Certificate one time and it will take care of everything else for you.

-You need to trust the certificates on your Mac/Windows and iPhone/Android
+You need to trust the same certificate on your Mac/Windows and iPhone/Android

 #### Mac

 In Charles go to the Help menu and choose "SSL Proxying > Install Charles Root Certificate".

-Keychain Access will open.
-Find the "Charles Proxy..." entry, and double-click to get info on it.
+ - Keychain Access will open.
+ - Find the "Charles Proxy..." entry, and double-click to get info on it.
-Expand the "Trust" section, and beside "When using this certificate" change it from "Use System Defaults" to "Always Trust".
+ - Expand the "Trust" section, and beside "When using this certificate" change it from "Use System Defaults" to "Always Trust".
-Then close the certificate info window, and you will be prompted for your Administrator password to update the system trust settings.
+ - Then close the certificate info window, and you will be prompted for your Administrator password to update the system trust settings.

 ![charles trust](./assets/charles_trust.png)